Code-Institute-Submissions/Kdoggg666-MS2/README.md

 add to memory game -
-credit sounds to me in presonus studio one. add click to try again to victory screen.
+credit sounds to me in presonus studio one. validate CSS, html and JS(via jShint)

 bugs -
-*background images for divs showing in python server preview but not in github live page or gitpod preview - fixed by changing relative path. responsiveness of overlays - add media queery githubpages not loading assets with error 404.
+*background images for divs showing in python server preview but not in github live page or gitpod preview - fixed by changing relative path. responsiveness of overlays - added media queery githubpages not loading assets with error 404.

 fix append to remove appended stars after win multiple times. - fixed with a loop that checks if there is inner html in the victory text and removes it on game start.